sm4rtm4art/LLM_Rag/REFACTORING_PLAN.md

 5. **Document Changes**: Keep documentation in sync with code changes

 The goal is to improve the codebase's maintainability and extensibility while ensuring it remains fully functional throughout the process.

+### Test Infrastructure Improvements (2023-06-01)

+We've made significant improvements to the testing infrastructure:

+1. **Fixed loader implementation**:

+   - Created missing module files in the loaders directory
+   - Ensured consistency with pipeline.py and anti_hallucination.py patterns
+   - Added comprehensive error handling and fallbacks

+2. **Improved test structure**:

+   - Consolidated test data directories
+   - Added test fixtures for commonly used components
+   - Created mock implementations for external dependencies

+3. **Implemented test strategy**:
+   - Developed a comprehensive approach to testing
+   - Prioritized components by importance
+   - Set clear coverage targets with timeline

+These improvements have resolved immediate issues with test execution and provide a foundation for systematically improving test coverage across the codebase.